fastapi/fastapi/docs/tutorial/sql-databases.md

 #### Alembic Note

-Normally you would probably initialize your database (create tables, etc) with <a href="https://alembic.sqlalchemy.org/en/latest/" target="_blank">Alembic</a>.
+Normally you would probably initialize your database (create tables, etc) with <a href="https://alembic.sqlalchemy.org/en/latest/" class="external-link" target="_blank">Alembic</a>.

 And you would also use Alembic for "migrations" (that's its main job).